Protecting People, Not Profits Harrassment Lawyers Serving Clients Throughout Minneapolis

 • Minnesota State Bar Asssociation

-Call (515) 497-9409 or complete our online contact form to discuss your legal matter with a Minnesota harassment attorney today.
+Call (515) 497-9409 or complete our online contact form to discuss your situation with a Minnesota workplace harassment attorney today.

 Newkirk Zwagerman Your Voice.
 Amplified.